BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 If we look at the starting value for $r$ and all the operations, we can clearly see that $r$ will never be negative thus $\epsilon < 2\sqrt{2}$ holds for the execution of the algorithm.

 We did a lot of work and thinking to analyse Newton's algorithm.
-In the end we figured out that $r$ approches $\sqrt{2}$.
+In the end we figured out that $r$ approaches $\sqrt{2}$.
 We still don't know how fast $r$ converges towards $\sqrt{2}$.
 We also did not look at possible numerical pitfalls---after all computers are not that good at dealing with the infinite.
 It is likely that Newton started with mathematical equations before writing down the statements of advice.
 If we just implement the steps without a proper analysis we do not really understand what is going on and simply looking at the algorithm does not help either.

-These kind of algorithms echo the humanistic perspective: Humans are in total control by advicing the computer precisely what commands it should execute.
+These kinds of algorithms echo the humanistic perspective: Humans are in total control by advising the computer precisely what commands it should execute.
 The *form* is the written down algorithm in a specific language (medium), e.g. ``sclang``---the SuperCollider programming language.

 ```isc